Is Project Management a good career?

 Best project management courses for beginners

-The APM Project Fundamentals Qualification (PFQ) Collection is the perfect starting point for individuals without any project management experience.
+The APM Project Fundamentals Qualification (PFQ) is the perfect starting point for those without any project management experience.
 Upon completing the course, you will have gained a complete awareness of project management terminology, skills, frameworks, methodologies, and communication styles.
 But most importantly of all, you will be ready to enter the world of project management as a qualified project manager.

-The Certified Associate Project Management (CAPM) course will complement your PRINCE2® certification and will help you further develop and grow your understanding of project management.
+The Certified Associate Project Management (CAPM) course will complement your APM certification and will help you further develop and grow your understanding of project management.
 Once again, if you are considering or have your sights on becoming a non-technical IT project manager, you must consider the ITIL® v4 Foundation to understand IT’s role in business strategy and how ITIL® enhances IT service management.